liob/blog-test/content/entries/spearman_correlation_heatmap_with_correlation_coefficient_and_significance_in_r.md

 |gear | 0.00| 0.00| 0.00| 0.06| 0.00| 0.00| 0.42| 0.12| 0.00|   NA| 0.53|
 |carb | 0.00| 0.00| 0.00| 0.00| 0.49| 0.00| 0.00| 0.00| 0.73| 0.53|   NA|

-: Table 4: Resulting correlation matrix - P values (cormatrix$P)
+: Table 4: Resulting correlation matrix - significance levels (cormatrix$P)

-Now the heatmap can be plotted. [ggplot2] provides the [geom_tile] geometric object for this purpose.
-In order to plot the correlation matrix we need to meld the data set first.
+The correlation coefficients can be plotted using a heatmap representation. [ggplot2] provides the [geom_tile] geometric object for this purpose.
+In order to plot the correlation matrix we need to [meld][Melt] the dataframe first.

 ```R
 cordata = melt(cormatrix$r)